 top of page

-I am an Assistant Professor at Vanderbilt University’s Political Science Department and Data Science Institute.
+Between 2023-2024, I was an Assistant Professor at Vanderbilt University’s Political Science Department and Data Science Institute.
 Before joining Vanderbilt, I was a Postdoctoral Research Associate at the University of Pennylvania's DevLab@Penn.

 My dissertation work is part of a larger substantive research agenda that seeks to understand the short- and long-run effects of political violence on the political and economic development of states.
 My methodological agenda is an extension of my substantive interests and is centered around the development of models and tools to ease the processing and linkage of large-scale data from multiple sources.
 I am passionate about synthesizing data science, history, and developmental economics with political science to better understand the drivers and outcomes of violence.
 My research has been published or is forthcoming in the American Economic Journal and Journal of Peace Research.
 My published and working papers can be found on my research page and google scholar.
 You can access my CV here.

-My work has received the Ronald H. Coase Best Dissertation Award from the Society for Institutional and Organizational Economics, Pi Sigma Alpha Overall Conference Best Paper Award, Kellogg/Notre Dame Best Paper Award in Comparative Politics, Robert H. Durr Best Paper Award in Quantitative Methods, Best Paper in International Relations, Best Paper in Political Behavior awards from the Midwest Political Science Association, Dina Zinnes and Patricia Weitsman Best Paper awards from the International Studies Association, David Brian Robertson Best Paper Award from the History and Politics section of the American Political Science Association, and the Best Paper Award of the American Political Science Association's Democracy and Autocracy section.
+My work has received the Ronald H. Coase Best Dissertation Award from the Society for Institutional and Organizational Economics, Juan Linz Best Dissertation Award of the American Political Science Association's Democracy and Autocracy section, Pi Sigma Alpha Overall Conference Best Paper Award, Kellogg/Notre Dame Best Paper Award in Comparative Politics, Robert H. Durr Best Paper Award in Quantitative Methods, Best Paper in International Relations, Best Paper in Political Behavior awards from the Midwest Political Science Association, Dina Zinnes and Patricia Weitsman Best Paper awards from the International Studies Association, David Brian Robertson Best Paper Award from the History and Politics section of the American Political Science Association, and the Best Paper Award of the American Political Science Association's Democracy and Autocracy section.

 My research has been supported by the National Science FoundationCarnegie FoundationHarry Frank Guggenheim Foundation, Weiser Center for Emerging Democracies, Institute for Social Research, Center for the Education of Women, and several other centers at the University of Michigan.
 I was a 2016-2017 Marshall Weinberg Population, Development, and Climate Change Fellow at the Population Studies Center, 2015-2016 Emerging Democracy Fellow at the Weiser Center for Emerging Democracies, a 2016 Diversity and Diplomacy Fellow at the Humanity in Action, and a 2010 Black Sea Young Reformers Fellow of the German Marshall Fund and Robert Bosch Foundation.